NCBI Bookshelf. A service of the National Library of Medicine, National Institutes of Health.

 Background

-Oxybutynin (ox" i bue' ti nin) is synthetic anticholinergic that has specificity for the M1, M2 and M3 subtypes of the muscarinic acetylcholine receptor which are commonly found in bladder smooth muscle.
-Oxybutynin is used largely for the treatment of overactive bladder and for symptoms of frequency and urge incontinence.
-Oxybutynin was approved for use in the United States in 1975 and is still widely used.
-It is available in regular and extended release tablets as well as oral solutions, syrups, and transdermal creams in various generic forms and under the trade name Ditropan.
+Oxybutynin (ox" i bue' ti nin) is a synthetic anticholinergic that has specificity for the M1, M2 and M3 subtypes of the muscarinic acetylcholine receptor which are commonly found in bladder smooth muscle.
+Oxybutynin is used largely for the treatment of overactive bladder and neurogenic bladder and for symptoms of frequency and urge incontinence.
+Oxybutynin was approved for use in the United States in 1975 and has been widely used.
+It is available in regular and extended-release tablets as well as oral solutions, syrups, and transdermal creams in various generic forms and under the trade name Ditropan.
 A transdermal patch formulation is available under the brand name Oxytrol.
 The usual adult oral dose is 10 to 20 mg daily in divided doses or in a single extended release tablet form.
+The usual pediatric dose (for children 6 years of age and older) is 5 to 10 mg daily.
 Common side effects are those of parasympathetic stimulation and include dryness of the mouth and eyes, decreased sweating, headache, visual blurring, constipation, urinary retention, impotence, tachycardia and palpitations, anxiety, restlessness and in some instances agitation and delusions.
-Anticholinergic agents can precipitate acute narrow angle glaucoma and acute urinary retention.
+Rare but potentially severe adverse reactions include acute narrow angle glaucoma, acute urinary retention, gastric retention and stasis, worsening of neurologic diseases such as dementia, Parkinson disease and myasthenia gravis, and severe hypersensitivity reactions.

 Hepatotoxicity